TomaszSarmata/omniFood/content/content.md

 - Navigation
 - Hero
+- Featured in
 - Features
 - How it works
-- Diets
-- Meals
+- Meals (and list of diets)
-- CTA
 - Pricing
 - Gallery
 - Testimonials
-- Featured in
+- CTA
 - Footer